 The two car garages.

-I can do all of that too but with a little extra something.
+I think I could do it with a little extra something.

 I've had more time than I wanted.